babolivier/brendan.abolivier.bzh/content/enter-the-matrix.md

 }
 {{< / highlight >}}

-Note that the value to the `session` property in the newly added `auth` object is the value from `sessions` taken from the homeserver's response to our intial request.
+Note that the value to the `session` property in the newly added `auth` object is the value from `session` taken from the homeserver's response to our intial request.
 This `auth` object will tell the homeserver that this request is a follow-up to the initial request, using the stage `m.login.dummy`.
 The homeserver will automatically recognise the flow we're using, and will succeed (because we use `m.login.dummy`), returning this JSON along with a `200` status code:

 {{< highlight json >}}
 {